 Given the increasing number of occupations of homes and buildings, real estate companies such as Tajarat properties, we are obliged to give our clients advice to reduce the risk of encountering squatters at home.

 - Rent the house.
 In addition to achieving a financial return, some countries, such as Denmark, fine homeowners who have uninhabited homes.

 - Have the help of neighbors.
 A good option to reduce the risk of property occupancy is to speak with a neighbor to raise or lower the blinds and to collect the mail, so that it appears that people reside in the house to reduce the risk of occupancy.

 - Install alarms.
 Alarms act as a deterrent to entry, preventing break-ins and occupations.

 - Putting “anti-squatting” doors.
 These are steel doors that are placed temporarily and whose locks cannot be changed.
-The objective is to avoid the assault on the houses while they are empty.
-Still, remember to protect not only the front door, but also the side doors and windows.
+The objective is to avoid an assault on the houses while they are empty.
+Still, remember to protect not only the front door but also the side doors and windows.